Do you want to learn how to use calisthenics to build muscle?

 You should do calisthenics 3-4 times per week to maximize muscle growth.
 Once you become familiar with the movements you can increase the frequency to 5 sessions per week.

 It is important to start slowly and eventually increase your pace.
 You need to give your body time to heal from the workouts and keep your joints feeling strong.

 Remember: the key to successful training is not doing more exercise, rather it’s about following the routine consistently.

 How Long Does It Take to Build Muscle from Calisthenics?

 If you train consistently, you can begin seeing results within 12 weeks.
 But remember, everyone is unique and will respond differently to the same training stimulus.

 You shouldn’t expect a major transformation in a short amount of time.

 Your performance, however, (specifically your strength and endurance) will improve at a faster rate.

 That is why it’s important to start off slow and give your body time to adapt to calisthenics.

 Don’t focus on immediate results but focus on consistent progress.

 What To Expect In The First Three Months of Calisthenics

 This is the initial training period.
 Here you will learn the basics of calisthenics, specifically the 6 core functional movement patterns.

 Your body might be sore after the first few workouts, but you will see rapid progress.

 With that said, I recommend that you don’t train more than 3-4 times per week to allow your body time to accommodate and adjust to the workouts.

 The First Six Months of Calisthenics

 By the time you have six months of consistent training under your belt (plus appropriate dietary changes), you will have very noticeable changes in your muscle mass.

 People will probably be able to tell that you work out just by looking at you.

 In addition, you will be A LOT STRONGER.

-You should be able to perform more advanced calisthenics exercises (such as muscle ups and dragon flags) and exhibit great body control.
+You should be able to perform more advanced calisthenics exercises (such as muscle ups, dragon flags, and other advanced core exercises) and exhibit great body control.